Top 10 Highest Mountains in Nepal

 Position in Nepal: 1st

 Sir Edmund Hillary and Tenzing Norgay Sherpa had set up an epic journey to the top of the world on 29 May 1953.
-However, an unsuccessful attempt was in 1921 from the Tibetan side due to Nepal was still closed off to foreigners.
+However, an unsuccessful attempt was made in 1921 from the Tibetan side because Nepal was still closed off to foreigners.

 Elevation: 8,586m/28,169ft